7/7 #ThreeMinutesADay: When You Should Hire a Fractional CMO

 They Will Tell You the Truth

-The other big benefit a fractional CMO offers that a traditional CMO may not is that they will be brutally honest about your company and your company’s marketing.
+The other big benefit an Outsourced CMO offers that a traditional CMO may not is that they will be brutally honest about your company and your company’s marketing.
+They will conduct a complete marketing audit to shine a spotlight on the finer details.

 I’m not suggesting that full-time CMO’s all inherently lie to you, but the fact is that fractional CMOs are not burdened by – or at least are less sensitive to – the normal internal dynamics of a company.
 Issues such as internal politics, interpersonal dynamics, and learning the lay of the land are all things that affect a fractional CMO less than a full-time one.